500 seeds $2.25

 Sowing Myosotis sylvatica Seeds

-Sow seeds outdoors in late spring, or start indoors 6 weeks before the last frost date.
-Barely cover with soil.
+Sow forget-me-not seeds outdoors in late spring, or start indoors 6 weeks before the last frost date.
+Barely cover the seeds with soil.
 Full sun to part shade.
-Spacing 6".